bdon/OSMExpress/docs/MANUAL.md

     osmx extract new_york_county.osmx downtown.osm.pbf --bbox 40.7411\,-73.9937\,40.7486\,-73.9821

+### Updating

+`utils/osmx-update` is provided to update `.osmx` to the most recent file on a replication server using `osmx update`.
+For example to update a planet.osmx file with minutely updates:

+    python utils/osmx-update planet.osmx https://planet.openstreetmap.org/replication/minute/

 ## Library

 the OSM Express library is intentionally minimal and non-opinionated - for example, no attempt is made to transform OSM tags to a fixed schema, distinguish between polygon and linear ways, or assemble multipolygon relations into polygons.
 For these typical tasks it's recommended to use OSM Express as a library in your own program.
-Documentation and example code are available at the [Programming Guide.](/docs/osmexpress/programming-guide)
+Documentation and example code are available at the [Programming Guide.](/docs/PROGRAMMING_GUIDE.md)

 ## Other Languages

 An .osmx file can be opened and queried direcly in a Python program using the `osmx` Python package.
-See [Python](/docs/osmexpress/programming-guide#python) for details.
+See [Python](/docs/PROGRAMMING_GUIDE.md#python) for details.

 Languages other than Python may be supported in the future by either language-specific libraries or a new C API.
 See [Development](#Development) if you're interested or discuss on GitHub.